DOMjudge/domjudge/doc/manual/install-workstation.rst

 DOMjudge comes with a command line submit client which makes it really convenient for teams to submit their solutions to DOMjudge.

-In order to build the submit clent, you need libcURL, libJSONcpp and optionally libmagic.
+In order to build the submit client, you need libcURL, libJSONcpp and optionally libmagic.
 To install this on Debian-like distributions::

   sudo apt install libcurl4-gnutls-dev libjsoncpp-dev libmagic-dev